syy1213/LLMs-GPT-4-Cage/README.md

 'read excel.py': open 'cage database.xlsx' by pandas

+### LOG

+ log files for text classification, information extraction and chatbot

 ## Dependencies

 The libraries needed for running this code are listed below with their required versions: